 The image of the Lord as our shepherd stresses the idea that God leads and guides us, that we listen to him and follow him, and that we can trust his leadership for he has our protection and provision in focus.

-A human husband is never compared to Jesus as shepherd, never called a shepherd, and never instructed to lead his wife.
+Yet a human husband is never compared to Jesus as shepherd, never called a shepherd, and never instructed to lead his wife.

 Other human entities are identified as shepherds, however.
 In the New Testament church leaders are specifically called and likened to shepherds.
 This is, in fact, the word that is translated “pastor” in the one occurrence of the word in our English Bibles.
 There is no separate word “pastor” in biblical Greek; the word is “shepherd” (poimēn).